edmundlow/actsent22/README.md

 ```
 ### Allow access on your computer and Deploy

-In the infrastructure file, go to line 28 and change the IP address to your public IP address for your computer.
+Go to line 28 in infrastructure/lib/infrastructure-stack.js and change the IP address to your public IP address for your computer.
 Save this file and continue running the following commands in the terminal.

 ```

 $ cd infrastructure
+$ npm install
 $ aws-azure-login --profile <profile-type> --mode=gui

 ```